The Value of Active Management

 In addition, the volatility or risk of these stocks is thoroughly examined at the individual company level as well as how their inclusion would impact the overall portfolio.

-All of our portfolio managers have access to the venerable Value Line Timeliness and Safety Ranking systems, which is a reknowned investment tool for over 75 years.
+All of our portfolio managers have access to the venerable Value Line Timeliness and Safety Ranking systems, which is a renowned investment tool for over 75 years.
 The Value Line Timeliness rank measures probable relative price performance of approximately 1,700 stocks during the next six to 12 months on an easy-to-understand scale of 1 to 5.
-For more on the Value Line ranking systems, I encourage you to click on About Us and then Process and Research.
+For more on the Value Line ranking systems, I encourage you to click on our website, in the Why VLF? tab, and under Process and Research.

 Buying a stock index means that an investor is purchasing a preset basket of companies regardless of the relative future opportunity of any individual company.
 Even if a company is experiencing current financial difficulty or engaged in products or services that hold less and less interest to consumers or businesses, these companies remain in the portfolio solely because they are an index component.
 Judgment is not part of the process.